aima9115/udacity-mlend/boston_housing/README.md

 **Hint:** When explaining the Grid Search technique, be sure to touch upon why it is used,  what the 'grid' entails and what the end goal of this method is.
 To solidify your answer, you can also give an example of a parameter in a model that can be optimized using this approach.

-**Answer:** *The grid search technique is a greedy method that helps us find the best hyperparameters' values based on a proposed score method.
-The search is done by passing the hyperparameters' values that we want our model to optimize with and the grid search technique tests the model with the combination of the parameters over the data.
-At end we have an N-dimensional table with the model's score using the giving parameters' values.
-E.g. assuming we want to find the best combination of (`degree`, `C`) values of a SVM classifier, we might get an output like this from the grid search:*
+**Answer:** *The grid search technique is a method that help us go through a grid of hyperparameters to configure the most optimal estimator possible for a given model.
+The grid contains every possible combination of the model's hyperparameters, the technique iterates over them, builds the estimator and cross-validates with the data to obtain the scores from those combinations.
+At the end we can end up with the most optimal estimator configured with the given hyperparameter's values.*

+*Assuming we want to find the best estimator for a SVM classifier, we have several hyperparameters to tune.
+Lets assume we want to train it with the `poly` kernel and the combination of parameters we need to tune are `degree` and `C`, where `degree` is the polynomial degree of the model and `C` is the penalty parameter of the error term.
+Let's let the grid search technique evaluate with `degree = {1, 2, 3, 4}` and `C = {0.1, 1, 10, 100}`.
+The grid search will test (1, 0.1), (1, 1), (1, 10) and so on.
+Different combinations can give us different models, and the grid search's aim is return the best estimator possible.
+The grid's scores are as show in table below.*

 | C\degree |  1  |  2  |  3  |  4  |
 |----------|-----|-----|-----|-----|